 Whatever type of hook you decide to use, make sure that it is memorable, aligns with your business.
 With these tips in mind and examples of marketing hooks all around you, you are now ready to let loose and create a marketing hook that works for your product.

 An example of this might look something like this: Buy this item/ service before December 25, and we will donate a portion of the proceeds to your favorite charity.

 It includes every broadcasting and narrowcasting medium: newspapers, magazines, TV, billboards, direct mail, telephone, fax, and especially the internet.
 Your media must convey a promotional message to your prospective customers using words, speech, video, pictures, or a combination of the above.

 When creating or finding your own media, it is important to remember that there needs to be some sort of visual, especially on Facebook.
 Visual content is treated more favorably on Facebook and is more likely to be shared and remembered.
 However, this is only true if your image or video is visually appealing.
 The quality of your content can make or break your ad.
 We have a list of dimensions that are relevant to Facebook (dimensions are in pixels, width x height):

 Cover image: 828 x 315

 Profile image: 180 x 180

 These dimensions will assist you in creating when creating or finding a visually appealing image.
 We have a few more tips to help you find or create your media:

-Think of your media like a hook.
+Think of your media as a hook.
 It should catch the attention of your prospective customers and draw them in.

 The goal of an ad copy is to increase profit and conversion rates.
 This is the most effective way to increase the profitability of a business.
 Ad copy achieves this by highlighting the main components of a product or service and communicating them to the prospective customer in a way that they can relate to.
 A good ad copy should be easy to identify.
 A good ad copy will: